 The Endangered Species Recipe Book, animals that have gone extinct or are going extinct and the recipes that we have used to eat them, June 19th-Aug.
 18th, 2015 Zagreus Projekt, Berlin, curator Ulrich Krauss

 For the past decade Ulrich Krauss has curated projects that aim to bring fine and culinary art together.
-For this project he is installing, interpreting and cooking The Endangered Species Recipe Book, a work by Hugo Bastidas over the course of this summer.
+For this project he is installing, interpreting and cooking The Endangered Species Recipe Book, a work by myself and Hugo Bastidas over the course of this summer.
 The work opened as part of Berlin’s Food Art Week http://www.foodartweek.com/food-art-week.

 This project is taxonomy, menu, performance and exhibition is dedicated to the naturalist E.O.
 Wilson who believes that by the end of this century—in our lifetimes, we will lose half of all plants, animals and birds on our planet, if our current rate of ecological destruction continues.
 The Endangered Species Recipe Book isn’t actually a book.
 It is a series of oil paintings on paper.
 Each painting depicts an extinct or endangered animal, along the earliest known recipe that us humans may have used to cook the unfortunate creature.

 For this exhibition we have enlarged the Recipe Book works on paper by four German animals that are accompanied by their historic recipes from this region.
 We created new recipe pages for the aurochs, the hooting, the wild boar and the dormouse.